Olympic power broker Sheikh Ahmad found guilty of forgery | Politics

 - Switzerland

-Sheikh Ahmad, his English former lawyer, a Kuwaiti aide and two more lawyers based in Geneva in 2014 were convicted on forgery charges linked to orchestrating a sham arbitration case in Geneva.
-They are likely to appeal.
+Sheikh Ahmad, his English former lawyer, a Kuwaiti aide and two more lawyers based in Geneva in 2014 were convicted on forgery charges linked to orchestrating a sham arbitration case in the upscale Swiss city.
+The sheikh was sentenced to almost 14 months' jail time with a further 15 months suspended in a case that has put much of his Olympic work on hold for almost three years.

-The panel of three judges found they staged a legal dispute and arbitration hearing in Geneva to gain a favorable ruling.
-It sought to authenticate video footage that would show two Kuwaiti politicians were discussing a possible coup in the oil-rich kingdom.
+“I know I didn't do anything.
+I will wait for the appeal (and) my rights,” Sheikh Ahmad said as he walked away from court with his lawyers, adding he would return to Geneva to challenge his conviction.
+“I will never stop because I believe I am innocent.”
+The panel of three judges found the five men took part in a staged legal dispute and arbitration hearing to gain a favorable ruling.
+It sought to authenticate video footage that would show two Kuwaiti politicians — including a former prime minister — discussing a possible coup in the oil-rich kingdom.

 Sheikh Ahmad supported the false arbitration and was its sole beneficiary, presiding judge Delphine Gonseth said.

-The public prosecutor previously asked the panel to sentence Sheikh Ahmad to six months’ jail time with a further two years suspended.
+His sentence was more severe than the public prosecutor had requested — just six months' jail time with a further two years suspended.

 WHO IS SHEIKH AHMAD?
 One of the most influential Olympic officials of the past decade known as the “kingmaker” of international sports elections.